Samuel Elbert: American Revolutionary War

-He became active in the Provisional Congress of Georgia and its outgrowth, the Georgia Council of Safety.
+On the outbreak of the Revolutionary War, Elbert became active in the Provisional Congress of Georgia and its outgrowth, the Georgia Council of Safety.
 At the suggestion of a committee of the Council of Safety, the companies of the Georgia Militia decided to elect their own officers.
 As a result, all officers loyal to the king were replaced with staunch supporters of the oppositionist cause.
-On February 4, 1776, Elbert was made a lieutenant colonel and later colonel in the Georgia Militia.
+On February 4, 1776, Elbert was made a lieutenant colonel and later a colonel in the Georgia Militia.
 "Samuel Elbert contributed as much as any other man to the early movement for Georgia’s independence", according to researcher C. E. Purcell.

 In 1777, Georgia’s president, Button Gwinnett, decided to launch an invasion of Florida to capture it from the British.
 His plan was to send Colonel Samuel Elbert with 400 Continental Army troops in three galleys and support craft by sea and another element of 109 mounted militia led by Colonel John Baker by land.
 The two elements were to rendezvous at Saw Pit Bluff, near the mouth of the Nassau River, a site that is presently within the city limits of Jacksonville, Florida.

 At about the time this expedition was initiated, an ongoing feud between Gwinnett and the commander of Georgia’s Continental troops, General Lachlan McIntosh, resulted in a duel in which both parties were wounded.
-Button Gwinnett died of blood poisoning three days later on May 19, 1777.
+Gwinnett died of blood poisoning three days later on May 19, 1777.

 Nevertheless, one reason Florida never became a part of Georgia might be found in the vagaries of the wind.
 May 13, 1777 was the date picked for Elbert and Baker to combine their forces and drive back the British.
 Many problems prevented Elbert’s sea expedition from reaching its destination on time.
-While on the boats, the men were stricken by disease, which combined with supply problems and head winds, slowed their progress considerably.
-In addition, the waters in this area are relatively low in the spring, making navigation somewhat difficult.
-On May 30, Elbert wrote in a letter to his brother in law, Colonel Joseph Habersham, "could we have got the Galleys into St. John’s river, I would, with the men I have with me, made the whole province of East Florida tumble."
+While on the boats, the men were stricken with disease which, combined with supply problems and head winds, slowed their progress considerably.
+In addition, the internal waters in this area are relatively low in the spring, making navigation somewhat difficult.
+On May 30, Elbert wrote in a letter to his brother-in-law, Colonel Joseph Habersham, "could we have got the Galleys into St. John’s river, I would, with the men I have with me, made the whole province of East Florida tumble."

 Colonel Baker’s mounted militia arrived at Saw Pitt Bluff as planned, but quickly moved to a new location when it became apparent that the British already knew of their intentions.
-During this move, Colonel Baker’s men were surprised by a British-force of some 400 fighters, and a brief battle ensued in the vicinity of Thomas Creek just south of where it empties into the Nassau River.
+During this move, Baker’s men were surprised by a British-Muscogee force of some 250 men, and a brief battle ensued in the vicinity of Thomas Creek, just south of where it empties into the Nassau River.
 Outnumbered and facing withering fire, most of Baker’s men deserted.
-Baker together with his few remaining forces was obliged to retreat, returning to Georgia on May 17.
+Baker, together with his few remaining forces, was obliged to retreat, returning to Georgia on May 17.